Cghlewis/data-mgmt-ed-research-book/_book/07-documentation.md

 ### Codebook

+*When to create: Data cleaning and validation phase, prepare for archive phase*

 Codebooks provide descriptive, variable-level information as well univariate summary statistics which allow users to understand the contents of a dataset without ever opening it.
 Unlike a data dictionary, a codebook is created **after** your data is collected and cleaned and its value lies in data interpretation and data validation.

-The codebook contains some information that overlaps with a data dictionary, but is more of a summary document of what actually exists in your dataset [@icpsr_guide_2011].
+The codebook contains some information that overlaps with a data dictionary, but is more of a summary document of what actually exists in your dataset [@icpsr_guide_2011] (see Table(tab:tab7-2)).

-Table: (\#tab:tab8-2)Codebook content that overlaps and is unique to a data dictionary
+Table: (\#tab:tab7-2)Codebook content that overlaps and is unique to a data dictionary

 |Overlapping Information |New Information         |
 |:-----------------------|:-----------------------|